ptsteadman/notebook/essays/gray-man-style.md

 It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending in with his creative professional peers.

+The term 'gray man' is currently used by socially-aware survivalists who attempt to be 'gray' in their appearance, actions, and speech in order to increase their chances of survival if shit hits the fan (SHTF).
+I think 'gray' is also an emergent but unspoken political identity, distinct from crypto-fascism or most other crypto-politics in the respect that gray politics are purely solipistic and deferred: the gray man has nothing to say about about the policies of the present.

 It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
 It's